 Avon is a very small village located in the state of New York.
 With a population of 3,282 people and two constituent neighborhoods, Avon is the 427th largest community in New York.
 Avon has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Avon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Avon is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Avon is a village of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Avon who work in office and administrative support (15.14%), management occupations (14.93%), and teaching (9.08%).
+There are especially a lot of people living in Avon who work in management occupations (13.80%), office and administrative support (12.60%), and sales jobs (8.62%).

 The people who call Avon home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Avon residents report their race to be White, followed by Asian.
-Important ancestries of people in Avon include German, Italian, English, and Polish.
+The greatest number of Avon residents report their race to be White, followed by Native American.
+Important ancestries of people in Avon include German, Irish, Italian, English, and Polish.

 The most common language spoken in Avon is English.
-Other important languages spoken here include Spanish and Scandinavian languages.
+Other important languages spoken here include Italian and Polish.